-According To Source Meghan Markle “Practically Living” With Prince Harry
+Meghan Markle ‘Practically Living’ With Prince Harry?

 Prince Harry has shared openly about his worries when he has dated or had relationships with women in the past commenting that the press can be brutal for his love interests, especially if the women are not used to such a constant spotlight being shone on them.
 However, Meghan Markle, being a known celebrity who is used to paparazzi, is not phased by the increase in press coverage and media spotlight.

-Markle and Prince Harry seem the perfect fit for one another, as the two are both invested in various humanitarian efforts and charity initiatives.
-As The Daily Mail relays, Markle has recently just returned from Delhi after actively promoting health and hygiene in young women for World Vision Canada.
+Markle and Prince Harry seem to be the perfect fit for one another, as the two are both invested in various humanitarian efforts and charity initiatives.
+As the Daily Mail relays, Markle has recently just returned from Delhi after actively promoting health and hygiene in young women for World Vision Canada.

 Prince Harry has been an ongoing advocate bringing awareness to mental health issues and working beside his brother Prince William and Duchess Kate to end the negative stigma attached to the illness.
 The three initiated the Heads Together Campaign to help people better understand mental health illness and the signs while also promoting conversation.
 Most recently, Prince Harry made an appearance at the headquarters of the London Ambulance Services.
 On Thursday the Prince encouraged conversation and open talk about workers’ mental health at the headquarters.